 However, Percy’s explanation doesn’t hold water, because in the image above the astronaut who is closest to the hypothetical spotlights (as indicated by the direction of the shadows) has the longest shadow, whereas in real life objects that are closer to an elevated light source cast shorter shadows.
 This can be demonstrated easily by standing at various distances from a streetlight.

 The correct explanation for the different shadow lengths is that the surface of the Moon is uneven and has all sorts of slopes, rises and hollows, which sometimes aren’t easily detected in photographs because there are no familiar items for visual reference.
 These differently sloping portions of the surface alter the length of any shadow that falls onto them.
 The same thing happens on Earth.

-This can be shown by building a model of the lunar surface and lighting it with a single distant spotlight (simulating the Sun).
-It turns out, perhaps surprisingly, that a model astronaut placed even in a shallow depression casts a shadow which differs greatly in length from the one cast by another identical astronaut standing on level ground, as shown below.
+This can be shown by building a model of the lunar surface and lighting it with direct sunlight.
+It turns out that a model astronaut placed even in a shallow depression casts a shadow which differs greatly in length from the one cast by another identical model astronaut standing on level ground, as shown in Figure 5.7-2.

 Figure 5.7-2.
 A model shows how even a small hollow changes shadow lengths.
 Credit: PA.